theironcook/Backbone.ModelBinder/README.md

   binder.bind(this.model, this.el, bindingsHash);
 ````

-In the example above, the phoneNumber elementBinding defines a Converter.
-A Converter is simply a function that takes a direction and a value as inputs and should return a converted value.
+A `Converter` is simply a function that takes a `direction` and a `value` as parameters and should return a converted value.
 The direction will either be ModelToView or ViewToModel.
 This allows your Model's attributes to remain in a pristine state but the view to format them appropriately.

 <br><br>
-You can also use Converters for more advanced operations like easily selecting a nested Model.
+You can also use `Converters` for more advanced operations like easily selecting a nested Model.

 ````
   <select name="nestedModel">